Prior to reading this article, please read:

-There are five types of inventory movements in Accounting Seed:
+There are five (5) types of inventory movements in Accounting Seed:

 Outbound Inventory Movements

-Decrease available quantities
+Decreases available inventory quantities

-A sales order inventory movement has no effect on the general ledger.
+A Sales Order inventory movement has no effect on the general ledger.
 It decreases the inventory quantity available when a sales order is allocated.

 Warehouse transfers do not have any impact on the general ledger and have no related accounting entries as a result.
-A warehouse transfer updates the inventory quantity available table for the correct location of a product in the warehouse.
+A warehouse transfer updates the inventory available quantity table for the correct location of a product in the warehouse.

 Inbound Inventory Movements

-Increase available quantities
+Increases available inventory quantities

 A Purchase Order inventory movement will increase the inventory quantity available when a purchase order is received.
 Receiving a purchase order has accounting transactions and will always debit the Inventory GL account set on the product record and credit the Vouchers Payable GL account set in Accounting Settings.
 The Vouchers Payable entry is relieved when the product is recorded as a payable.